 Tribeca is one of New York City's most under-the-radar neighborhoods, beloved by locals and plugged-in visitors who appreciate its proximity to SoHo, Greenwich Village and Wall Street, but love being away from the tourist troves.
 One of the area's biggest spokespersons is Robert De Niro, who spearheaded the Greenwich Hotel, a bold statement of handcrafted design.
 The work of numerous artisans from around the world is woven into the interiors, which feature such design details as leaded glass windows, exposed oak beams and antique wood floors.
 A mix of styles, from Tibet to Morocco, is featured in guest rooms, and some have working fireplaces.
 The hotel's gorgeous library, leafy courtyard, spa and pool are open only to guests, making even first-time visitors feel like they are bona fide Tribeca residents.

 The ocean-front The Setai, Miami Beach is an integral part of Miami Beach’s social, cultural and architectural heritage that combines the destination’s sleek Art Deco style with a serene Far Eastern aesthetic.
 The façade of the 1938 Dempsey-Vanderbilt hotel was meticulously restored, its interiors enhanced with Burmese teak, Indonesian bronze and dark gray bricks salvaged from historic Shanghai buildings.
 Counterpoint to the original building is the new adjacent 40-story glass residential tower, which houses some of the hotel’s suites.
-With three pools, a recording studio by Kravitz Design, Inc., three acclaimed restaurants and dedicated concierge team, The Setai leaves no request unfulfilled.
+With three pools, three acclaimed restaurants and a dedicated concierge team, The Setai leaves no request unfulfilled.